bonomali/radicle-upstream/app/README.md

     screen should be prefixed with the name of the screen, for example:
     `DesignSystemGuideSection.svelte`.

-There is a third group of components, which is not part of the Design System:
-"Screens".
-Screens bring together components from the Design System forming what a user sees in the UI as a whole screen.
-More complex UX flows can be broken down into multiple sub-screens, in this case a top-level screen should contain common data fetching and routing for the sub-screens.
+`Screens` bring together components from the Design System forming what a user in the UI sees as a whole screen.
+More complex screens can be broken down into multiple fragments, in this case a screen contains data fetching and routing logic for the partials.
+Partials should be placed in a directory named after the screen.

 When multiple screens share the same layout, it should be extracted into a separate component.
 Layout components are suffixed with "Layout", like so: